 And again they wept together, and Orpah kissed her mother-in-law good-bye.
 But Ruth clung tightly to Naomi. – Ruth 1:14

-A big part of knowing who you are is know who you ARE NOT.
+A big part of knowing who you are is knowing who you ARE NOT.
 Recently on Honey and Onion we talked about knowing your limitations.
 As always, I go to the Bible for guidance and validation for my thoughts and opinions.
 Duh!
 That’s the whole point of Shine TYC — use the Bible to guide every aspect of our lives, seven days a week.
 Anyway…when it comes to knowing your limitations and bowing out gracefully, nobody did it better than Orpah.

 Now, let’s not confuse her with the queen of media, Oprah Winfrey.
 Nope!
 In fact, I’d say Oprah is more like Ruth than Orpah.
 Ruth was committed to the cause.
 She followed Naomi and vowed to die with her.
 On the other hand, Orpah, when given an out– took it.
 That’s me!
 But don’t start judging me just yet.